 Our youth is our future.
 They are the seeds that will one day flourish and prosper into the garden of tomorrow.
 They are expected to become the next generation leaders in our society.
 However, before they mature, they will need proper nurturing and loving care.
-Our youth needs to be loved, educated and disciplined.
+Our youth needs to be loved, educated, and disciplined.
 Unfortunately, society has created numerous unfavorable pitfalls that force many young adults to abandon hopes to lead a normal life and search for salvation in the world of crimes and gangs.

 Youth in criminal activities is a real issue that affects a great number of Somali families where teenagers face prison terms that later influence their life.
-Although youth gang activities grew in numbers and sizes across Somalia, criminal behavior and violence they generate are little known.
-The dynamics that drive their circumstances and growth are highly essential pro prevent.
+Although youth gang activities grew in numbers and sizes across Somalia, the criminal behavior and violence they generate are little known.
+The dynamics that drive their circumstances and growth are highly essential to prevent.

-Under such circumstances, teens look to others to fulfill their basic needs as companionship, understanding and emotional support.
+Under such circumstances, teens look to others to fulfill their basic needs as companionship, understanding, and emotional support.
 And when parents have not met these needs sufficiently, teens become vulnerable to joining gangs.